Best Practices

 It is the OpenLab’s policy that members of the OpenLab are able to choose how they represent themselves online, including username and display name, for privacy, security, and identity reasons.
 That means that new members should think carefully about how they want to identify themselves and the degree to which they feel comfortable using some version of their given name or if they prefer a pseudonym.
 Site administrators can identify group members in the site dashboard by full name and email address, rather than needing to rely on username to identify members, so members should not be asked to change their username or display name for identification purposes.

 Your display name is publicly visible throughout the site.
-It is displayed on your profile page, when you post or comment on a Site, when you post on a Discussion forum, or when you create or edit a Doc.
+It is displayed on your profile page, and in other areas (for instance, when you post or comment on a Site).
+When communicating with other members on the OpenLab, please make sure to refer to them by their display name, even if you know their real name.

 Private Information screenshot